Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Numerical Experiments

+Benchmarks for large linear systems have been proposed in \cite{Tran2017}.
+We have selected the FOM model and the MNA models; the MNA models are inspired by linear differential algebraic systems $E\dot{x} = Ax(t) + Bu(t)$ in \cite{Chahlaoui2002}.
+In \cite{Tran2017} only MNA-1 and MNA-5 are presented and the $E$ matrix is chosen as the identity matrix to obtain a ordinary differential equations.
+We have additionally included the models MNA-2 up to MNA-4 by also choosing $E$ as the identity matrix.

-\subsection{Bridge Model}
+\paragraph{Bridge Model}

 The model of the Roosevelt Lake Bridge (Arizona) is taken from a student work \cite{Pisaroni2012}, which investigated its structural dynamics.
-A picture\footnote{The picture is taken from commons.wikimedia.org} of the bridge and the corresponding finite element model are shown in Fig.~\ref{fig:bridge}.
+A picture\footnote{The picture is taken from \href{https://commons.wikimedia.org/wiki/File:TheodoreRooseveltDam.003.140817.jpg}{commons.wikimedia.org}} of the bridge and the corresponding finite element model are shown in Fig.~\ref{fig:bridge}.
 The bridge is mostly made out of steel, except for the roadway deck.
 The dam structure in front of the bridge (see Fig.~\ref{fig:bridgePicture}) creates a special aerodynamic situation, which can excite certain natural frequencies of the bridge \cite{Davenport1990}.
+The bridge model consists of $445$ nodes connecting bars and beams.
+The exact model is provided as an example in CORA \cite{Althoff2015a}.
 Using the proposed reachability analysis, we can investigate the entire range of possible time responses for all kinds of frequencies of the exciting forces at once.
 Thus, we do not miss a single possible frequency that could cause a problem.

-The bridge model consists of $445$ nodes connecting bars and beams.
-The dynamics of the bridge can be formulated as

-where $M$ is the mass matrix, $D$ is the damping matrix, $K$ is the stiffness matrix, $q$ is the vector of generalized coordinates, and $g(t)$ summarizes the external loads.
-The above model can be directly transformed to the state space format used in this work by introducing $x_{1\ldots m} = q$, $x_{m+1\ldots 2\,m} = \dot{q}$ so that